 RewardsUp to 1.5%

-Our VerdictThe Tria Virtual Card is the easiest way to enter the Tria ecosystem.
-For $20/year, you get a solid 1.5%% cashback rate and immediate access to Apple Pay.
+Our VerdictThe Tria Virtual Card is the easiest way to start using Tria.
+For $25/year, you get 1.5%% cashback on the first $100 of monthly spend (then 0.5%) and Apple Pay support.
 An affordable entry point for users who want self-custodial spending with cashback.

-Why It Ranks Here1.5% cashback, 0% FX, self-custody without seed phrases (account abstraction), and global availability at $20/year.
-The cheapest way to get self-custodial virtual card spending with zero FX worldwide.
+Why It Ranks Here1.5% cashback (on the first $100/month), self-custody without seed phrases (account abstraction), 1,000+ spendable assets, and global availability at $25/year.
+The cheapest way into self-custodial virtual-card spending.

 +Instant issuance (start spending in seconds)